Ross McCormack, the curse of Neil Warnock & the sweetest of ‘f*ck offs’

 Following a typically dreary opening hour in which Morison, Luke Varney and El Hadji Diouf toiled in attack, McCormack was summoned from the bench to deliver the game’s only moment of quality.

-After Derby only partially cleared a corner, the ball rolled to the feet of the Scot, who delivered a sumptuous finish; the kind of goal you want to kiss.
+After Derby only partially cleared a corner, the ball rolled to the feet of the Scot, who delivered a sumptuous finish, the kind of goal you want to kiss.
 The Mitre dreamily arced into the top corner of the goal, looking relieved to be finally caressed with the love and attention it deserves, as opposed to being thoughtlessly shunted into the skies with fear and loathing.

 But McCormack wasn’t finished there.
-He would later admit that the season had been “a complete waste”, but he used his celebration to bellow two words which would sum up the campaign even more succinctly.
+He would later admit that the season had been “a complete waste”, but he used his celebration to bellow two words that would sum up the campaign even more succinctly.

 As the ball bounced back out of the net in excitement, McCormack ran towards the supporters, only to briefly turn towards the home dugout.
 “F*CK OFF,” he roared, accompanied by an uppercut to the air which in his dreams had landed flush on his manager’s jaw.